sarkarnab/loco/README.md

 # Loco Kubernetes Python App
 A sample Kubernetes application which does the following:
-1. Create a Multi stage docker build on any of the following service nodejs, go, python
+1. Create a Multi stage docker build on python
 2. Push the docker image to public docker repo
 3. Create deployment configuration files that satisfy the following requirements.
 4. We would like to deploy this docker image on Kubernetes.